-- Understanding and evaluating the design and implementation of controls over the revenue recognition and invoicing process; - Selecting a sample of transactions prior to year-end and agreeing to supporting documentation to obtain evidence that the goods have been delivered and accepted at a customer's specified location (sales recognised at a point in time), a specified project milestone had been achieved (sales recognised over time) or labour hours had been worked (sales recognised over time), in the same period to which the revenue is recognised; - Completing substantive tests of detail on receivables, contract assets and contract liabilities recognised at year end to obtain evidence on the existence/completeness of the assets/ liabilities at year-end and the corresponding revenue being recognised in the correct period; and - Assessing the adequacy of the disclosures in the financial report.
+- Understanding and evaluating the design and implementation of controls over the revenue recognition and invoicing process; - Testing the operating effectiveness of key controls that are relevant to the recognition of revenue; - Selecting a sample of transactions prior to year-end and agreeing to supporting documentation to obtain evidence that the goods have been delivered and accepted at a customer's specified location (sales recognised at a point in time), a specified project milestone had been achieved (sales recognised over time) or labour hours had been worked (sales recognised over time), in the same period to which the revenue is recognised; - Performing substantive tests of detail on receivables, contract assets and contract liabilities recognised at year end to obtain evidence on the existence / completeness of the assets / liabilities at year-end and the corresponding revenue being recognised in the correct period; and - Assessing the adequacy of the disclosures in the financial report.

 Pitcher Partners is an association of independent firms.

 An Independent Queensland Partnership ABN 84 797 724 539.
 Liability limited by a scheme approved under Professional Standards Legislation.
 Pitcher Partners is a member of the global network of Baker Tilly International Limited, the members of which are separate and independent legal entities.